Global Health Chronicles

 Segment Synopsis: Auerbach describes how the linkages between patients in Los Angeles led to finding a geographic center of a cluster of patients.
 A non-Californian man with Kaposi’s sarcoma was linked as a sexual contact for all these patients.
 This individual’s status as the “Out-of-California” patient was originally abbreviated to the letter “O,” which in turn was given additional significance when researchers read this as the number “0.”

-Keywords: air steward; connections; contact; epidemiology; genetic molecular analyses; geographic center; linkages; Los Angeles, California; molecular biology; New York City; out of California case; Patient Zero; patients; sexual contact; single individual; specimens; Typhoid Mary; W. Darrow
+Keywords: Los Angeles, California; New York City; Patient Zero; Typhoid Mary; W. Darrow; air steward; connections; contact; epidemiology; genetic molecular analyses; geographic center; linkages; molecular biology; out of California case; patients; sexual contact; single individual; specimens

-Subjects: acquired immunodeficiency syndrome; AIDS; Air Canada; American Journal of Medicine; California; CDC; Centers for Disease for Control and Prevention; Cluster Investigation; hepatitis B; HIV/AIDS; MMWR; Nature; New York; North America; United States
+Subjects: AIDS; Air Canada; American Journal of Medicine; CDC; California; Centers for Disease for Control and Prevention; Cluster Investigation; HIV/AIDS; MMWR; Nature; New York; North America; United States; acquired immunodeficiency syndrome; hepatitis B

 Partial Transcript: You were involved, I think, in working with pediatric immunologists.
 Do you remember any of this?